sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Fear of making a mistake is believed to contribute to over-categorization.
 Through the pilot, some teams expressed concerns around causing embarrassment to themselves or the department, whether it be due to questioning the quality of documents, their information categorization, unintentionally placing ESDC at odds with vendors or the uncertain legal implications of sharing outside the department.

-The pilot demonstrated that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC’s assessments shared in their current formats and that ESDC’s Legal Services gave cover for Unclassified information to be shared with other departments and agencies.
+The pilot demonstrated that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC's assessments shared in their current formats and that ESDC's Legal Services gave cover for Unclassified information to be shared with other departments and agencies.
 Even with a limited number of assessments shared, the feedback has been overwhelmingly positive from the wider GC community.

 For the pilot only Unclassified information could be shared as GCXchange does not support higher level of information categorization.
 Unclassified information is information that could be made available to the public (for example, through the Open Government Portal) without expectation of causing an injury to people or businesses.

-From the start, the onus of assigning the right information categorization is on the information’s owner, author or originator.
+From the start, the onus of assigning the right information categorization is on the information's owner, author or originator.
 ESDC Information Security teams have made tools available on the Intranet to [Determine if your information is Classified](https://iservice.prv/eng/is/security/categorization/info-cat-tool-form.shtml) (Confidential, Secret or Top Secret) and [Determine if your information is Protected](https://iservice.prv/eng/is/security/categorization/protected-assessment.shtml) (Unclassified, Protected A, Protected B or Protected C).
 The tools guide employees on how to handle different categories of information.
 All data and information must be marked with the correct categorization level.